Val-Zoro/Zoro/SECURITY.md

     * Store data (items available in shop)
     * In‑game currency balances (Valorant Points, Radianite Points, Kingdom Credits)
   * **Not logged:** payment information (Valorant Zoro has no access to payment methods or billing data).
 * Debug builds are intended for development and troubleshooting only.
-Users should avoid running debug builds unless necessary, and should treat generated logs as sensitive artifacts.
+Users should avoid running debug builds unless necessary and should treat generated logs as sensitive artifacts.

 ---